visual-space/nano-data-binding/README.md

 </some-web-cmp>
 ```

+**Call bind**

-* **CALL** - If none of the above options is not good enough feel free to implement your own method that will satisfy your custom specifications.
+If none of the above options is not good enough feel free to implement your own method that will satisfy your custom specifications.

 ```html
 <some-web-cmp>